 Nearby is also where the little “train” stops to shuttle you to other areas of the park.
 Now is when you need to choose which path to take.

-i would suggest perhaps reading up a little on the various paths before you arrive.
+I would suggest perhaps reading up a little on the various paths before you arrive.
 We did not do that, so didn’t really know where to go.
-This is a Plitviče Lakes map here to help near the pier you, and it gives distances for each of the trails.
+There is a Plitviče Lakes map to help near the pier, and it gives distances for each of the trails.
 I chose to catch the boat straight across the lake and take a longer trail in one direction first.
 We then caught the train down to the other end and we walked a second trail to see the big waterfall.
 Details of all the trails can be found here.
 Note that not all of the trails are open year round.

 Much of the trail is on wooden boardwalks with signs pointing you in the right direction when you come to an intersection.
 Some parts are a dirt walking trail, sometimes uneven and narrow.
 All the paths lead through stunning areas of the park.
 Just look at some of these photos from my visit!

 When it comes time to leave, you will likely find yourself in some far off part of the park and need to catch a boat or train to get back to the entrance.
 I recommend leaving plenty of time for this.
 The day we were there, the time we needed to leave to catch the bus coincided with clouds coming over the park and even a little rain.
 This meant that when we arrived at the pier to catch the boat back to the starting point, there was a huge line as everyone tried to leave at the same time.
 We waited over half an hour to get on the boat.

 While it wasn’t when we were leaving, there was also a wait when we wanted to catch the train from one end of the park to the other.
 There were too many people for the first one that came along, and we had to wait another fifteen minutes for the next one.